futel/dialplan-functions/README-deploy.md

 # Create a new stage or dev deployment, or update an existing one

-XXX record the namespaces being used by Twilio stage and prod somewhere here and in Twilio source.
-Eventually this would selfdocument in the ansible build?

     doctl --config config.yaml serverless connect <namespace>

     doctl --config config.yaml serverless deploy twilio

 # Get the URL

-Get the host, package, and function URL components:
+Get the namespace ID and host URL components:

     doctl --config config.yaml serverless namespaces list

+The package and function components are as in the directory tree:

+- e.g. twilio/packages/<package>/<function>
+- e.g. dialplans/dialer and dialplans/outgoing

 The URL is <host>/api/v1/web/<namespace_id>/<package>/<function>.

+XXX record the namespaces being used by Twilio stage and prod somewhere here and in Twilio source.
+Eventually this would selfdocument in the build, either Ansible or scripts?

+Update Twilio Programmable Voice components to point to URL.

-Update Twilio stage or dev emergency and nonemergency SIP domains to point to URL.
+XXX This is TBD.
+Could be stage or dev emergency and nonemergency SIP domains, could be environment or variables used by the PV Services.

 # Promote the stage deployment to production

 XXX record the namespaces being used by Twilio stage and prod somewhere here and in Twilio source.
-Eventually this would selfdocument in the ansible build?
+Eventually this would selfdocument in the build, either Ansible or scripts?

-Update Twilio prod emergency and nonemergency SIP domains to point to the URL of the namespace to promote.
+Update Twilio Programmable Voice components to point to URL.

+XXX This is TBD.
+Could be stage or dev emergency and nonemergency SIP domains, could be environment or variables used by the PV Services.

 Delete unused deployments.